Sports Coach Logo Sports Coach Training Principles Fitness Components

 Joe Fleming explains how to protect your body best when exercising.

 We get it.
 You want to achieve that dream physique.
-But if you do not consider ways to protect your body while doing your exercises, you might end up doing your body more harm than good.
-In your eagerness to reach your fitness goal, you might end up neglecting specific safety measures when training.
+But if you do not consider ways to protect your body while exercising, you might do your body more harm than good.
+In your eagerness to reach your fitness goal, you might neglect specific safety measures when training.

 Body's Response to Exercise

-First, you need to understand the physiologic changes that happen to your body when exercising.
+First, you need to understand the physiologic changes your body when exercising.

-- Lungs - Since your muscles need energy, your lungs work harder to supply your cells with the oxygen that it needs to generate ATP.
-When this demand increases, your lungs compensate by breathing faster and deeper.
+• Lungs - Since your muscles need energy, your lungs work harder to supply your cells with the oxygen they need to generate ATP.
+When this demand increases, your lungs compensate by breathing faster.
 Your diaphragm is the primary muscle for breathing.
-During intense exercise routines, your diaphragm could get exhausted, leading to spasms.
+Your diaphragm could get exhausted during intense exercise routines, leading to spasms.
 When this happens, you might experience a side stitch.

-- Heart - To answer your body's increasing oxygen demand, your heart would pump faster to deliver oxygenated blood to the cells that need it.
-The release of lactic acid and adrenaline into the blood increases the heart rate.
-When you exercise regularly, the cardiovascular system becomes more efficient to pump and to deliver oxygen to the cells.
-This is why, with regular training, your resting heart rate could be lower than an average person's.
+• Heart - o meet your body's increasing oxygen demand, your heart pumps faster to deliver oxygenated blood to the needed cells.
+Lactic acid and adrenaline released into the blood increase the heart rate.
+When you exercise regularly, the cardiovascular system becomes more efficient at pumping and delivering oxygen to the cells.
+It is why, with regular training, your resting heart rate could be lower than that of an average person.

-- Brain - During exercise, your sympathetic response overpowers your parasympathetic.
+• Brain - During exercise, your sympathetic response overpowers your parasympathetic.
 This response causes dilation of the blood vessels in your skeletal muscles and constriction in your stomach organs.
 This happens because your muscles need more oxygenated blood during exercise than your visceral organs.
-More blood also reaches the brain, thanks to the faster and harder pumping of the heart, and could contribute to better brain function.
+Thanks to the faster and harder pumping of the heart, more blood also reaches the brain, which could contribute to better brain function.

-- Skin - When your hypothalamus detects an increase in your core body temperature, it taps the sweat glands in your skin to produce sweat.
-As your body sweats and your sweat evaporates, heat is also transferred to the environment, regulating your body's core temperature.
-The blood vessels in your skin also dilate, leading to more blood flow to the skin.
-This would give your skin a reddish tint.
-As the blood vessels get nearer to the surface of the skin, heat is easily transferred into the air, aiding in your body's thermoregulation.
+• Skin - When your hypothalamus detects an increase in your core body temperature, it taps the sweat glands in your skin to produce sweat.
+Heat is transferred to the environment as your body sweats, and sweat evaporates, regulating your body's core temperature.
+The blood vessels in your skin also dilate, leading to more blood flow to the skin, which gives your skin a reddish tint.
+As the blood vessels reach the skin's surface, heat is easily transferred into the air, aiding your body's thermoregulation.

 How to Protect Your Body While Exercising